Kalaxia/portal/README.md

 Setup
 --------

-This project uses [Kalaxia/game-docker](https://github.com/Kalaxia/game-docker) to setup the environment.
+This project uses Docker and Docker Compose to setup the environment.

 This environment consists in the following technologies: